juvebogdan/Desert-BEKMP/README.md

 ### BEKMP DESERT simulation

+The repository contains the desert simulation of the BEKMP protocol and reference protocol

-The run the simulation first install the DESERT simulator and then run the script in
+To run the simulation first install the DESERT simulator and then run the script in

 /DESERT/samples/desert_samples/Application/bekmp_csma.tcl

 ### Note
-Before running the code expects Redis to be installed on the local system and running on port 6379
+The code expects Redis to be installed on the local system and running on port 6379